MechResato/DeflectionAnalyzer/README.md

 ### Description

 This project aims to design an extensible microcontroller system to support the user in calibrating, monitoring and recording of sensor data.
 The highly modular System implements a menu-framework for touchscreens as well as multiple concepts for efficient sensor data management and SD-Card retention.
-For Use in other projects the Hardware and Software is kept highly expandable.
+For use in other projects the Hardware and Software is kept highly expandable.

-Based on this motorcycle suspension tracing is realized.
-Here the system allows the acquisition of spring deflections with position sensors at the axes, while keeping the possibility for vast extensions.
+Based on this, motorcycle suspension tracing is realized.
+Here the system allows the acquisition of spring deflections with position sensors at the axes, while keeping the possibility for extensions.
 The designed menu guides the user during the process of calibration, reference level setup and file-administration.
 In the end the values can be shown if form of graphs and indicators.
 With the press of a button the values are efficiently recorded and converted to readable format, to be processed externally.

 Preview Video: [https://www.youtube.com/watch?v=uU-0lam_NbY](https://www.youtube.com/watch?v=uU-0lam_NbY)